ThinkingBeyond/BeyondAI-2025/Julia Grześkowiak and Sung Yat Kasper Liu/README.md

 - **Tuning the hyperparameters**: Future work could explore the impact of hyperparameter tuning on the performance of LSTMs with attention and Transformers.
 Experiment with different optimizers, learning rates, batch sizes, dropout rates to see how they affect the performance and training efficiency of the models.

 ## References

-List all your references here.
-Remember to put links into markdown.
-For example:

-1. Einstein, A. (1905). *On the Electrodynamics of Moving Bodies*.
-Annalen der Physik, 17, 891-921.
-[Internet Archive](https://archive.org/details/einstein-1905-relativity)

-**Tip**: *If you have you references in BibTex, Google Scholar or Zotero*
-1. Create/copy a list into ChatGPT
-2. Ask it to turn it into an unsorted list in markdown

 LSTM with Attention:
 - Luong, M. T., Pham, H., & Manning, C. D. (2015). *Effective approaches to attention-based neural machine translation*. arXiv preprint arXiv:1508.04025. [arXiv](https://arxiv.org/abs/1508.04025)